Waseda WeeklyWaseda Weekly

 --By the way, what is the expected number of visitors?
 Also, please let me know if there are any precautions you should take when visiting.

-Samizo: Last year, we prepared tickets for 60,000 people and reached capacity quite early.
-I realized how many people are looking forward to Waseda Festival.
-In that sense, one guideline is the number that was recorded at Waseda Festival 2019 before the coronavirus, which attracted a total of 200,000 people over two days.
+Samizo: Last year, we prepared 60,000 tickets and reached capacity fairly quickly.
+This made us realize just how many people are looking forward to WASEDASAI.
+In that sense, one benchmark is the figure of 200,000 people who attended the pre-COVID-19 WASEDASAI 2019 over two days.

 Scenes from "Waseda Festival 2022".
 This year, more visitors are expected.